Pie Challenge, one of our beloved cook-off gettogethers! See the big winners, then check out pie recipes that are perfect to make for Pi Day!

 Wikipedia says: "The number π is a mathematical constant, the ratio of a circle's circumference to its diameter, commonly approximated as 3.14159.
 It has been represented by the Greek letter "π" since the mid-18th century, though it is also sometimes spelled out as "pi" (/paɪ/)."

-I say: "This mathematical constant is a great excuse to think about pie, make a pie, buy a pie, eat a pie.
+Nan says: "This mathematical constant is a great excuse to think about pie, make pie, buy pie, eat pie.
 I love pie.
 Did you bring any pie?"

-On the a chilly March morning we gathered at Rebecca and Charles' house for the Pie Challenge.
+On a chilly March morning, we gathered at Rebecca and Charles' house for the Pie Challenge.

 We gathered to eat and to drink and we were certainly merry about it.

-Though we didn't have as many pie entries as we had originally anticipated (some folks had to bow out on account of colds, bugs, pregnancy fatigue or a combination of all) we still had four beautiful pies to eat and vote on.
+Though we didn't have as many pie entries as we had originally anticipated (some folks had to bow out on account of colds, bugs, pregnancy fatigue, or a combination of all) we still had four beautiful pies to eat and vote for.